m4tt-willi4ms/riet-serv/doc/index.rst

 Rietveld Phases Module
 ======================

-This module is used to build up store input data and build representations of a particular crystal phases's powder profile, based on some fitting parameters.
-The module is meant to be extendable, so that more parameters can be added at a later time, and so that more fine-grained models of powder profiles can be implemented at a later time.
+This module is used to store input data and build representations of a particular crystal phases's powder profile, based on some fitting parameters.
+The module is meant to be extendable, so that more fine-grained models of powder profiles can be implemented at a later time.

-.. automodule:: RietveldPhases
+      .. automodule:: src.RietveldPhases
       .. autoclass:: RietveldPhases
          :members:
          :member-order: bysource
-   :undoc-members:
-   :inherited-members:
-   :show-inheritance:

-   .. automethod:: __init__

 Rietveld Refinery Module
 ========================